nitely/Spirit-User-Profile/README.md

 ## How?

 I followed this [guide](http://django-authtools.readthedocs.org/en/latest/how-to/migrate-to-a-custom-user-model.html).
+If you don't want to have yet another installed app (this one), you can follow that guide yourself.
 Since I created all the migrations for you, you just need to run some commands and you are done.

 ## Why?